CUBRID/cubrid-manual/en/sql/function/clickcounter_fn.rst

-:custom-meta-keywords: cubrid incr, cubrid decr
+:meta-keywords: cubrid incr, cubrid decr
-:custom-meta-description: The **INCR** and **DECR** functions are called "click counters" and can be effectively used to quickly update a counter.
+:meta-description: The **INCR** and **DECR** functions are called "click counters" and can be effectively used to quickly update a counter.

 :tocdepth: 3